Kells Crozier

 The Kells crozier or British Museum Crozier is an early medieval Irish Insular crozier.
 It is often known as the "Kells Crozier", indicating an associating with the Abbey of Kells, although no evidence of this exists, and most historians accept that it is of uncertain providence.
 The crozier is fully intact, although some of the ornamentation is in poor condition.

 Its origin before it appeared for sale in London in 1850 is lost, and it has been part of the British Museum's collection since 1859.

 Description

 The Kells Crozier was made by various craftsmen over three different phases between the late 9th and 11th century AD.
 While the core of the crozier is wooden, the crook is made of silver and the staff is covered in a copper alloy sheet which was later covered with silver mounts or knobs filled with animal interlace typical of the period.
 The curved crest of the crook is elaborately decorated with interlinking birds; while a human head is placed on the drop at the end of the crook.
 This is where the crozier would have once held some holy relics.
-The drop-plate once held semi-precious stone that are now lost.
+The drop-plate once held semi-precious stones that are now lost.

 Its full length measures about 133 cm.